Velocidex/velociraptor-docs/content/blog/2022/2022-01-12-WMI-Eventing/_index.md

 There has been a fair bit of research and observations of WMI eventing in field over the last years.
 In short, a WMI event consumer is a method of subscribing to certain system events, then enabling an action of some sort.
-Common adversary use cases may include persistance, privilage escalation, or as a collection trigger.
+Common adversary use cases may include persistence, privilege escalation, or as a collection trigger.
 Represented as ATT&CK T1546.003 this technique has been observed in use from APT, through to trash-tic worm and coin miner threats.